 If you need to obtain a PDF as raw data you can use the GetData function.

-determines whether new/modified redundant objects are eliminated
+setting determines whether duplicate and redundant objects are

-when the document is saved.
-You can use SetInfo to change the setting.
+eliminated when the document is saved.

 Versions.
 ABCpdf automatically determines the version